 You will start to see that your competitors and what they are doing doesn’t really matter because they can’t replicate the experience, experiences that you have.
 They can’t possibly, it’s yours.
 They’re uniquely yours.
 This is how you really focus on standing out.
 Like really bringing yourself and your experiences into your products, into your content and into your services as well.
 Standing out with your program and services this way means that no one can replicate that because it’s your unique knowledge and this comes from everything that you’ve gone through.

 That essentially wraps up today’s training.
-So we covered quite a bit today in today’s live stream.
+We covered quite a bit today in today’s live stream.
 We talked about the infinite confetti game and how copying everyone else and shouting louder to stand out is like throwing confetti to make a buzz, but all you end up with is a mess on the floor.
 It doesn’t actually give you any traction.

 We also talked about how trying to beat the algorithm by posting more in order to be seen in newsfeed makes you kind of invisible and it really cheapens your perceived value.
 Then I talked about the two questions that you really need to ask yourself if you want to stand out from the crowd, if you want to attract the right people and it’s going deep and really asking, am I showing my unique personal perspective or am I being that copycat and just copying everyone else?

 The second question was, what can I add or remove to my services, my programs, my framework, based on my own experience?
-So if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
+If you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
 And if you’re looking for more ways to grow your business, make sure you grab a copy of my Facebook Live Cheat Sheets.
 It’s a super simple way of getting you up live and streaming on Facebook live, even if you’ve never hit record before.

 I’m going to put the link in the description and on the screen somewhere and I appreciate you being here and I’ll see you on the next live stream.
 Bye for now.